 Korean rice cakes (tteok) are soaking in water to prior of making tteokbokki.

-If your rice cakes are refrigerated, soak them in water for 10 minutes.
-Fresh ones from Asian stores are ready to use.
+1. Soak the Rice Cakes: If your rice cakes are refrigerated, soak them in water for 10 minutes to soften.
+Fresh ones can be used directly.

 Anchovy stock made with dried anchovies and sea kelp.

-Fish cake sheets and Asian leek as additional ingredients for tteokbokki
+Fish cake sheets and Asian leek prepared for tteokbokki

 Tteokbokki sauce and anchovy stock added to rice cakes in a skillet